 A moment in which you can savor the fact that you actually ARE in a new city, that you have managed to finally make that journey.

-That moment is usually best spent in a local coffee shop, preferably in a place that is not too busy but close to a busy street.
+That moment is usually best spent in a local coffee shop, preferably in a place that is not too busy but close to a busy street or the hotel or San Diego Airbnb you’ve booked for your trip.

 It will allow you to do some people-watching, get a good sense of the city’s vibe, and yet remain slightly detached from it all as an observer.